 Cost reduction through Spot Nodes with Presto on Qubole

 Spot Nodes on AWS and Preemptible VMs on GCP are extremely popular among customers who find them very efficacious in the reduction of cloud costs.
-Qubole helps Presto customers in utilizing Spot nodes without surrendering reliability through built-in features that elegantly handle Spot interruptions.
+Qubole helps Presto customers utilize Spot nodes without surrendering reliability through built-in features that elegantly handle Spot interruptions.

 Dynamic sizing of Presto clusters through Resource Groups